ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 1. On the [file shares details](/docs/vpc?topic=vpc-file-storage-view#fs-view-single-share-ui) page, click the pencil icon next to the file share name.

-2. Provide a new name for the share.
+2. Provide a new name for the file share.

 Valid file share names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
-Share names must begin with a lowercase letter.
+File share names must begin with a lowercase letter.

 ### Add mount target to a file share
 {: #add-mount-target-ui}

-To mount a share to an instance using the API, you create a mount target by providing a VPC or subnet information.
-If you want to connect a share to instances running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.
+To mount a file share to an instance using the API, you create a mount target by providing a VPC or subnet information.
+If you want to connect a file share to instances running in multiple VPCs in the same zone, you can create multiple mount targets for different VPCs.

 1. Locate a file share to which you want to add a mount target from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).